 Now, when I have my priority tasks set for the day.
 All I need is to do them.
-Nevertheless to say, which becomes the most difficult thing at times.
+But, some days doing the work becomes the most difficult thing to achieve.

-But, even though the mind has got to play with you, you ought to play with your mind too.
-Rather, I’d say you ought to control your mind too.
-Consistency is the greatest key to achieving your goals.
-Thinking about reaching there won’t take you there.
-Taking action and doing it will do the needful.
-So, since you have your tasks prioritized now, sit and do them.
+Since you have your tasks prioritized now, sit and do them.
 This is how you conquer the feeling of overwhelm – by doing the tasks.
 I don’t get up from my laptop until I am done with the first draft of my writing piece in one go.
-After all, the flow of words is very, very important for a writer.

 I mentioned in the productivity blog that even if I have a to-do list, I’m yet to reach a stage where I schedule my tasks with time.
 And I am glad to share that I am in a better place.
 I am learning to set boundaries for my work.

 Setting boundaries for yourself in terms of time and workload is extremely important for your mental health.
 My work list has proved to be extremely helpful for me to stay on track with my workload.
-It allows me to break my work into chunks of tasks and make things seem easier even when they are not.
-This helps me to conquer my feeling of overwhelm and improves my level of input.
+It allows me to break my work into small chunks of tasks and make things seem easier even when they are not.
+This helps me with feeling overwhelmed and improves my level of input.

 Recently, I have incorporated this new thing into my schedule.
-Earlier, I was working on this list vaguely throughout the day.
-Without any time limit for myself.
+Earlier, I was working on this list vaguely throughout the day, without any time limit for myself.
 But, lately, as winter is approaching, I am practicing maintaining a broader schedule for myself.
-This way I can have my proper sleep, take a break from an evening walk with my mother and spend my nights drinking some soup or coffee while watching my obsession of the holiday season – Christmas movies.

-Now that you know how to conquer and beat the feeling of overwhelm, you must be grateful for all that you have.
+Now that you have learned to conquer feeling overwhelmed, you must be grateful for all that you have.
 And, as you practice gratitude in life, you must give credit to yourself for everything you are doing.

 Hustling in life we usually forget to acknowledge our efforts to make ends meet.
 Hence, do not forget to treat yourself once in a while and remember even at your worst you are an inspiration to someone.

-Recently, I had my client text me how a question I asked her, which inspired her to create an entire social media post on it.
+Recently, I had my client text me how a question I asked her inspired her to create an entire social media post on it.
 Another instance is when I had two of my friends ask me all the nitty-gritty of blogging and freelancing because they were inspired to see me go for my dream.
 All this happened when I was feeling overwhelmed and demotivated thinking that I haven’t done much.

 But it is little reminders like these that always help, especially when they come from unexpected people.

 The solution you seek is nothing but stepping back from the chaos and give yourslef what you need the most: a deep sleep and rest.
-And, as much as fatigue is related to our physical health, it is very much a part of mental health too.
-So, the next time you find yourself feeling overwhelmed. before following the steps, take a deep breath and reflect on your daily schedule.
+And, as much as fatigue is related to your physical health, it is very much a part of your mental health too.
+So, the next time you find yourself feeling overwhelmed, take a deep breath and reflect on your daily schedule.

-Take a deep breath.
 Take a break.
 Empty your brain.
-Now, follow the above steps and restart.
-We all need to push the restart button once in a while.
+And then, follow the above steps and restart.
+We all need to push the restart button every once in a while.
 If machines can get exhausted, we are living beings after all.
-I hope the advice and step will help you in the long run and keep you on the path of your dreams.
+I hope the advice and strategies above will help you in the long run and keep you from feeling overwhelmed.